-There had been heavy rain that day and, around a mile from their village, Geoff found the lane ahead flooded.
-He edged his Land Rover forward, not sure how deep the water was, and in less than a minute the water had risen and was swirling halfway up the sides of the car.
+On the return to their Lancashire home in heavy rain, they encountered floods about a mile from their village.
+Geoff edged his Land Rover forward, not sure how deep the water was, but in less than a minute the water had risen and was swirling halfway up the sides of the car.

 “He said to me: ‘Geoff, you’re my Action Man hero’ but I felt more like Barbie; my bottom lip was going because the water was up to my chest and I didn’t know where we were!”

-Back at home, the flood waters had entered their house, and Stephen was upstairs with their dog, waiting to see if they needed to evacuate.
-Eventually the water receded but the couple and Jay had to move into a rented house in the village.
+Having escaped the flooded lanes, Geoff was dismayed to discover that, back at home, the flood waters had entered their house.
+Stephen was upstairs with their dog, waiting to see if they needed to evacuate.
+Eventually the water receded but the fostering family had to move into a rented house in the village.

-When the flood water had gone down, Geoff returned to his car to find thieves had waded through the water and stolen Jay’s Christmas presents.
+As if that wasn’t enough of a dramatic start to their relationship with their foster child, when the flood water went down, Geoff returned to his vehicle to discover that thieves had waded to the Land Rover and stolen Aiden’s Christmas presents.

 “Fostering Solutions [one of National Fostering Group’s agencies] were brilliant.
 When they heard what had happened, two days later they delivered a pile of Lego boxes to replace the ones that were taken,” he said.

-Another crisis came a few months later, when Geoff was called to Jay’s school by the head teacher after reports of challenging behaviour in class.
-The head explained what had happened and asked Jay what he thought would happen next.
+If you’ve watched the film, you’ll have heard Geoff talk about the challenges and rewards of fostering a child.
+And, another crisis came a few months later.
+Geoff was called to Aiden’s school by the head teacher after reports of challenging behaviour in class.
+The head explained what had happened and asked Aiden what he thought would happen next.

-Geoff told Jay that no matter what, he and Stephen would look after him and help him, and that he wasn’t going anywhere.
+Geoff told Aiden that no matter what, he and Stephen would look after him and help him, and that he wasn’t going anywhere.
+From then, Aiden has thrived.
+He went to what Geoff describes as an excellent primary school that put strategies in place to help him do well.

-Since then, Jay has thrived.
-He went to what Geoff describes as an excellent primary school that put strategies in place to help him do well, and he is now at senior school where he is achieving good grades and happy; a long way from when he arrived and would hide under the table rather than complete any school work.
-He also plays hockey for his county, does martial arts and is a leader in the Scouts.
+Aiden is now at senior school where he’s achieving good grades and happy; a long way from when he arrived and would hide under the table rather than complete any school work.
+He also plays hockey for his county, does martial arts (he’s represented England) and is a leader in the Scouts.
+Inspired by Geoff’s grown-up children, he’s got ambitions to go to university.

 Do you feel inspired?